-First off, make sure your cream cheese was at room temperature.
+First off, make sure your cream cheese is at room temperature before cooking.

 When making stovetop queso, it's really important to melt the cheese at a low temperature.
 If heated at high temperatures, cheese can begin to curdle.
 This will cause your queso to have an unpleasant texture.

 Sure!
 Just make sure to use a heavy bottom pan instead.

 You should be able to store leftover queso in an airtight container in the refrigerator for up to 7 days.

 Reheat over medium-low heat in a cast iron skillet or heavy bottom saucepan until warmed all the way through.

 Pre-shredded cheese has additives to prevent the cheese from sticking together.
 This can inhibit the ability of the cheese to melt.
 For queso with a super creamy taste and texture, always buy a block of cheese and freshly shred it using a box grater.

 More Appetizer Recipes

 If you enjoyed this cast iron skillet dip recipe, be sure to try these other appetizers: